corley/ng-startup-documentation/docs/10-cordova-phonegap.md

 ## Coding with ngCordova

 ## Configuration
-`config.xml` is the cordova manifest, this tool reads it and compile your application for different OS: Android, Windows 8, iOS..
+`dist/phonegap.config.xml` is the cordova manifest, this tool reads it and compile your application for different OS: Android, Windows 8, iOS..
 Open this file and replace few custom configuration:

 **Personal information**